Personal Real Estate Corporation (PREC)

 - Broker real estate agent

-"Remuneration" has also replaced "commission" in the Real Estate and Business Brokers Act, and can include commissions, fees, or rewards, that have been received or will be received.
+"Remuneration" has also replaced "commission" in the Real Estate and Business Brokers Act, and can include real estate commissions, fees, or rewards, that have been received or will be received.
 The term “commission” can still be used in advertising and in documents.

-This calculator is provided for general information purposes only.
+The calculators and content on this page are provided for general information purposes only.
 WOWA does not guarantee the accuracy of information shown and is not responsible for any consequences of the use of the calculator.